powsybl/powsybl-open-rao/docs/algorithms/castor/special-features/hvdc.md

 ## Definition

-Hvdc Line are modelled using [HvdcLine of the iidm PowSyBl network model](inv:powsyblcore:*:*#hvdc-line) and an HVDC range action will always point to an HVDC Line.
+HVDC lines are modeled using [HvdcLine of the IIDM PowSyBl network model](inv:powsyblcore:*:*#hvdc-line), and an HVDC Range Action will always point to an HVDC line.

 An HVDC line can operate in **two modes**:

 1. **Fixed Setpoint Mode**
    In this mode, the power flow on the HVDC line is directly controlled via its **active power setpoint**.

 2. **AC Emulation Mode**
    The HVDC line operates in AC Emulation mode when the extension [**angle-droop active power control**](inv:powsyblecore:*:*#hvdc-angle-droop-active-power-control) is enabled.
 In this mode, the flow is determined by the **phase difference**:
+   \[
+   P = P_0 \cdot k (\phi_1 - \phi_2)
+   \]
-   $P = P_0 \cdot k (\phi_1 - \phi_2)$ and **ignores the active power setpoint**.
+   and **ignores the active power setpoint**.

 **Implication:**

-An HVDC Range Action move the active setpoint field of the HVDC Line.
+An HVDC Range Action moves the active setpoint field of the HVDC line.
 When a line is in AC Emulation mode, applying an **HVDC Range Action** has no effect because the line cannot be directly controlled via its active power setpoint.
-For the same reason, attempting to define a sensitivity for such a range action will therefore result in an **OLF error** see [open-load-flow doc](https://powsybl.readthedocs.io/projects/powsybl-open-loadflow/en/latest/sensitivity/getting_started.html)
+For the same reason, attempting to define a sensitivity for such a range action will result in an **OLF error**.
+See [Open Load Flow documentation](https://powsybl.readthedocs.io/projects/powsybl-open-loadflow/en/latest/sensitivity/getting_started.html).

+---

-## HVDC Range Action in each process
+## HVDC Range Action in Each Process

 ### Italy Nord Process (CSE Crac)

-The HVDC line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1).
+The HVDC line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1.
-By doing this the HVDC line is **always considered in fixed set point mode**.
+By doing this, the HVDC line is **always considered in fixed setpoint mode**.

-For more information on how the HVDC range action are handled see [Gridcapa IN Process](https://gridcapa.github.io/docs/process-documentation/in-cc/import-ec/process-description#pisa-hvdc-alignment)
+For more information on how HVDC range actions are handled, see [Gridcapa IN Process](https://gridcapa.github.io/docs/process-documentation/in-cc/import-ec/process-description#pisa-hvdc-alignment).

-For more information on how they are defined in Crac see [CSE Crac doc](../../../input-data/crac/cse.md#hvdc-range-actions).
+For details on how they are defined in Crac, see [CSE Crac documentation](../../../input-data/crac/cse.md#hvdc-range-actions).

-=> All the problematics around ac emulation do not concern this process.
-As the HVDC range action in fixed setpoint mode works like a regular range action.
+> ✅ All issues related to AC Emulation do not affect this process, as HVDC range actions in fixed setpoint mode behave like regular range actions.

-### SWE Process (CIM Crac) :
+### SWE Process (CIM Crac)

-Usually, in this process we work with groups of 2 aligned HVDC range actions.
+In this process, HVDC range actions are typically handled in **groups of two aligned actions**.
-These HVDC range actions are aligned, i.e. they share the same group ID.
-That means that they must have the same set-point.
+Aligned HVDC range actions share the same **group ID**, meaning they must have the same setpoint.

-For more information on how they are defined in Crac see [CIM Crac doc](../../../input-data/crac/cim.md#hvdc-range-actions).
+For details on their definition in Crac, see [CIM Crac documentation](../../../input-data/crac/cim.md#hvdc-range-actions).

-For now this range action is only imported in auto instant.
+Currently, this range action is only imported in **auto instant**.

+---

-## HVDC in Castor, the RAO algorithm
+## HVDC in Castor, the RAO Algorithm

-We now support the optimization of this range action in preventive and curative instant as well as auto !
+We now support the optimization of HVDC range actions in **preventive**, **curative**, and **auto** instants.

 ### Managing HVDC Setpoints to Avoid Network Imbalance

 > ⚠️ **Warning**
 >
-> When in the initial network, the HVDC line is in **AC Emulation mode**, the active power setpoint of the line will likely be random, as it does not impact the network balance.
+> In the initial network, if the HVDC line is in **AC Emulation mode**, its active power setpoint will likely be random, as it does not affect network balance.
 >
 > When AC Emulation is **deactivated**, the HVDC line follows its active power setpoint.
-If this setpoint is set to an extreme or unrealistic value, it can **unbalance the network**, potentially causing the **sensitivity calculations to fail to converge**.
+If this setpoint is extreme or unrealistic, it can **unbalance the network**, potentially causing **sensitivity calculations to fail to converge**.

-To avoid network imbalance when deactivating AC Emulation, follow this procedure:
+To prevent network imbalance when deactivating AC Emulation, follow this **HVDC Setpoint Initialization** procedure:

 1. Run a **Load Flow** with the HVDC line in AC Emulation mode.
 2. Record the **power flow** on the HVDC line from the network.
 3. Deactivate AC Emulation.
 4. Set the **active power setpoint** of the HVDC line to the previously recorded flow.

-$\rightarrow$ This is only an issue if you need to run a sensi right after deactivation ac emulation without setting the setpoint of the HVDC line.
+> ⚡ **Note:** This issue only arises if a sensitivity calculation is required immediately after ac emulation deactivation, before updating the HVDC line active power setpoint.

-### Pre Treatment
+### Pre-Treatment

-#### Creating acEmulationDeactivationAction
+#### Creating `acEmulationDeactivationAction`

-If an HVDC Range Action that uses an HVDC line in AC emulation mode is defined in the CRAC, a corresponding network action on this line called [**acEmulationDeactivationAction**](../../../input-data/crac/json.md#network-actions) with same usage rule is also created.
-Only one **acEmulationDeactivationAction** is created per hvdcLine.
+If an HVDC Range Action uses a line in AC Emulation mode, a corresponding network action called [**acEmulationDeactivationAction**](../../../input-data/crac/json.md#network-actions) with the same usage rule is created.
+Only one **acEmulationDeactivationAction** is created per HVDC line.

-Introducing this network action enables the RAO to identify the optimal solution between two different situations:
+This network action allows the RAO to identify the optimal solution between:

-1. Keeping the HVDC line in AC emulation mode, or
+1. Keeping the HVDC line in AC Emulation mode, or
-2. Switching to fixed setpoint mode and optimizing the setpoint through the MIP.
+2. Switching to fixed setpoint mode and optimizing the setpoint via the MIP.

-#### HVDC range action initially in ac emulation initial setpoint ?

-We also run a loadflow at the very beginning of the rao to update the "initial setpoint" of an HVDC range action that starts in ac emulation mode.
-Now that the initial setpoint of HVDC range action is read in the network during crac deserialisation, we have to do that to have an initial setpoint that makes a little more sense.
+#### HVDC Range Action Initially in AC Emulation — Initial Setpoint

+At the very beginning of the RAO, a **load flow** is run to update the **initial setpoint** of HVDC range actions starting in AC Emulation mode.
+Since the initial setpoint is now read from the network during CRAC deserialization, this step ensures a **meaningful and realistic initial setpoint**.

-### HVDC Range Action optimization in a preventive and curative instant
+### HVDC Range Action Optimization in Preventive and Curative Instants

-This AcEmulationDeactivationAction network action is optimized like any other network action in preventive and curative instant.
-1. At the root of each search tree (ie. preventive search tree, each curative contingency state search tree), a load flow.
+1. At the root of each search tree (preventive or curative), a **load flow** is run.
-2. For a given leaf, if an **AcEmulationDeactivationAction** is applied, the active setpoint of the hvdc line is update in the network as explained in previous section.
+2. For a given leaf, if an **acEmulationDeactivationAction** is applied, the HVDC line's **active setpoint** is updated in the network.
-3. The **HVDC Range Action** will be available in the MIP only if the HVDC line is *not* in AC emulation mode; otherwise, **the range action is filtered out at the before each MIP**.
+3. The **HVDC Range Action** is available in the MIP only if the HVDC line is *not* in AC Emulation mode; otherwise, it is **filtered out before each MIP**.

-### HVDC Range Action in auto instant
+### HVDC Range Action in Auto Instant

-Contrary to the other network action, the acEmulationDeactivationAction is not automatically applied !
+Unlike other network actions, the **acEmulationDeactivationAction** is **not automatically applied**.
-Ac Emulation is deactivated only if we need to optimize/use the hvdc range action to secure automaton perimeter.
+AC Emulation is deactivated only if optimization or use of the HVDC range action is required for automaton perimeter security.

-In this case, we do as explained in [this section](#managing-hvdc-setpoints-to-avoid-network-imbalance), after updating the setpoint => a sensi is run and the
-HVDC range action is optimized like any other range action see [castor doc](../../castor.md).
+After updating the setpoint, a **sensitivity calculation** is run, and the HVDC range action is optimized like any other range action.
+See [Castor documentation](../../castor.md).

+---

-## Warning
+## Additional Warnings

-- The naming might be confusing, but an HVDC line can be in ac emulation mode even if the load flow is run in DC mode.
-These two notions are totally independent.
+- **Terminology:** An HVDC line can be in AC Emulation mode even if the load flow is run in DC mode; these concepts are independent.
-- The parameter `hvdcAcEmulation`: should in theory always be true see [powsybl-core doc](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/simulation/loadflow/configuration.html)
+- **Parameter `hvdcAcEmulation`:** This should, in theory, always be `true`.
+See [PowSyBl Core documentation](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/simulation/loadflow/configuration.html).